benknoble/benknoble.github.io/_posts/2018-07-03-til-day-11--third-times-not-always-the-charm.md

 In the meantime, let me tell you about [another][] [strategy][] for [build][] [time][] [improvement][]: cached artifacts.

 It goes like this.
-We have a build--call it `meta`--that requires a lot of smaller components, each of which have their own build process.
+We have a build---call it `meta`---that requires a lot of smaller components, each of which have their own build process.
 So, to build `meta`, we build every single component.
 Every.
 Single.
 Time.

-This isn't such an issue when most of the components take 0-20 seconds.
+This isn't such an issue when most of the components take 0--20 seconds.
 But a few take several minutes, and some even break the 10 minute mark.
 So the overall time is quite long.